rinkutek/linux-virtualization/README.md

 ## Question 2
 ## Prerequisites

 You will need a working assignment 1 configuration(outer vm and inner vm).
-We did this assignment in gcp.
+We did this assignment in gcp.[Click here to learn more](https://github.com/rinkutek/linux-virtualization/blob/main/Assignment%201_%20Virtual%20Machine%20_%20VMM%20Setup-1%20(1).pdf)
 ```bash
   gcloud compute ssh outer-vm
 ```